Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 - Consuming black mustard seeds can help people with a lack of appetite, when taken with milk, 15 minutes before the meal.

 Dill is used as an appetizer.
-It is believed to stimulate peristaltic motion of the intestine and it has been used as an herbal remedy for heartburn.
+It is believed to stimulate peristaltic motion of the intestine and it has been used as an herbal medicine/remedy for heartburn.

 Monoterpenes and flavonoids present in its essential oils are germicidal or bactericidal in nature.
 They can help treat diarrhea by inhibiting microbial infections.